BsNoSi/yellow-extension-imgpop/readme.md

-#imgscale plugin 0.0.1
+#imgpop plugin 0.0.3

-Image scale for Yellow with dimmed background and subtitle, CCS only, no Javascript required.
+CSS only image popup for Yellow with dimmed background and subtitle, no Javascript required.

 ## The Idea Behind